christinalee7/aquatic-plants-database/README.md

 ## Overview

-This is a web-based database on freshwwater aquatic plants created to act as a resource for the aquarium/aquascaping community to find plants.
+This is a web-based database on freshwater aquatic plants created to act as a resource for the aquarium/aquascaping community to find plants.

 ## Tools